bookofproofs/bookofproofs.github.io/_sources/history/20th-century/cooper-william.md

 **Bill Cooper** was an American operational researcher, known for his applications of linear programming to management science.

 ### Mathematical Profile (Excerpt):
-* His father, also named William Wager Cooper, was born in Illinois in 1879 and had a variety of jobs from bookkeeper to distributor for the American brewing company Anheuser-Busch.
-* William, the subject of this biography, was the oldest of his parents' children, having a younger sister Emilie and brother Leon.
-* When William was three years old the family moved to Chicago where his father had a prosperous business owning sixteen gasoline stations.
 * Despite Leon being five years younger than William, the boys were very close as they grew up.
-* At this time they were known as Wager and Young Wager, both tough children because they had to survive growing up in a difficult part of Chicago.
 * William became a good street fighter, something that was necessary in the area in which they lived.
 * Cooper attended grammar schools in Chicago before entering Tuley High School in that city.
-* Cooper's father became ill and lost everything in the Depression.
 * William dropped out of high school and started to work to earn money.
 * He had 63 bouts, winning all but five (3 losses and 2 draws) fighting under a number of names, usually Bill Williams.
 * Kohler was amazed at Cooper's talents and suggested that Cooper apply for entry at the University of Chicago.